 Still, such platforms are an excellent solution for small and mid-sized sites that don’t harbor plans for extensive scalability, employing new technologies, or innovation.

 Even free plans empower entrepreneurs to set up a basic store and start selling products online immediately.
-If they build a simple templated solution, the platform provider will handle most testing and maintenance.
+If they build a simple templated solution, the eCommerce solution provider will handle most testing and maintenance.
 For greater capabilities, store owners will need certain skills and investments into premium plans and underlying software.